souryogurt/eglproxy/README.md

 # EGLPROXY #
-This is library that expose GLX functionality through EGL interface
+This is library that expose GLX/WGL functionality through EGL interface.

-To build it type:
-`make`

 ### Who do I talk to? ###
 Any questions can be asked using my mail egor.artemov@gmail.com